fbdtemme/bencode/docs/usage/view.rst

 ----------

 To copy the content of a :cpp:class:`bview` value to a specific type, generic converters are used.
-The throwing converter will throw :cpp:class:`conversion_error` when an error occurs.
+The throwing converter will throw :cpp:class:`bad_conversion` when an error occurs.

 * :cpp:func:`template \<typename T> T get_as(const bview&)`